velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

 ## Setting up Rollup   {#setting-up-rollup}

-So far, we\'ve been using Node\'s `require` syntax to load dependencies, but we\'re going to want to add packages that are designed to use ES6\'s `import`.
-Let\'s use a bundler to paper over the differences between them so we can avoid gazing too deeply into that particular abyss.
+So far, we've been using Node's `require` syntax to load dependencies, but we're going to want to add packages that are designed to use ES6's `import`.
+Let's use a bundler to paper over the differences between them so we can avoid gazing too deeply into that particular abyss.
-Webpack is a popular bundler, but configuring it is baffling at the best of times, so we\'ll go with Rollup.
-We don\'t need much, just the ability to use both `require` and `import` as needed, on both the server and the client.
+Webpack is a popular bundler, but configuring it is baffling at the best of times, so we'll go with Rollup.
+We don't need much, just the ability to use both `require` and `import` as needed, on both the server and the client.
 How hard can it be, right?

-First up, we\'ll install `rollup`, as well as the `node-resolve` plugin.
+First up, we'll install `rollup`, as well as the `node-resolve` plugin.

     npm install --save-dev rollup @rollup/plugin-node-resolve

-Next, let\'s tell Rollup to take our `src/server.js` file and compile it into `build/server.js`.
+Next, let's tell Rollup to take our `src/server.js` file and compile it into `build/server.js`.
 Create a `rollup.config.js` file at the root of your project.
-Note that we\'re exporting an array of config objects, as we\'ll be adding a client bundle soon.
-I\'d also recommend adding the `build` folder to your `.gitignore` file, although it\'s not mandatory - some people prefer to check in the built files.
+Note that we're exporting an array of config objects, as we'll be adding a client bundle soon.
+I'd also recommend adding the `build` folder to your `.gitignore` file, although it's not mandatory - some people prefer to check in the built files.

     // rollup.config.js